Called the Godfather of Gore by some but that title actually belongs to Herschel Gordon Lewis who invented the splatter genre

 This has forgettable characters and a messy plot revolving around violence and gore.

 Dull even by Fulci's standards.
-Archeologists investigate an ancient crypt where heretic nuns were crucified, but when the crypt is
+Archaeologists investigate an ancient crypt where heretic nuns were crucified, but when the crypt is

 opened, violent things start happening in the local village and superstitious fear runs rampant.
 Only two unrealistic but over-the-top